Whitfords Avenue: Route description

 Whitfords Avenue is allocated State Route 83 east of Marmion Avenue, and Tourist Drive 204 (Sunset Coast Tourist Drive) between West Coast Drive and Northshore Drive.
 It is a four lane dual carriageway east of Northshore Drive, as well as between Hepburn Avenue and Northside Drive/Tenerife Boulevard, and is a two lane single carriageway in the remaining stretch between, though there is a section between the Pinnaroo Point entrance road and Flinders Avenue that is a two lane divided carriageway.

 Whitfords Avenue commences at a roundabout, with the entrance to the Hillarys Boat Harbour to the west, Hepburn Avenue to the east, and West Coast Drive to the south.
 The road starts off as a four-lane dual carriageway, with the northern section of Hillarys Boat Harbour to the west and residential development to the east, reaching Northside Drive and Tenerife Boulevard 230 m later, after which it promptly reduces to a two-lane single carriageway.
 Travelling parallel to the coast, it becomes a two-lane divided carriageway at Flinders Avenue 1.6 km, which runs for 500 m, before reducing to a single carriageway again at the Pinnaroo Point entrance road.
 It meets Northshore Drive 650 m later; Tourist Drive 204 turns left onto Northshore Drive.
 At this point, Whitford Avenue bends to the east and reverts to a four-lane dual carriageway.
 Whitfords Avenue then runs along Kallaroo and Hillarys, within the Whitford Satellite City development, for 2.1 km, passing through the Westfield Whitford City shopping centre between Endeavour Road and Marmion Avenue.

 After Marmion Avenue, Whitfords Avenue gains the State Route 83 allocation and is now bordering Craigie and Padbury, which it does so for 2.8 km before reaching the Mitchell Freeway.
 Along that stretch it passes the Craigie Open Space near the freeway.
-At the interchange with the freeway, the southbound ramp provides access to Whitfords railway station on the Joondalup railway line.
+At the interchange with the freeway, the southbound ramp provides access to Whitfords railway station on the Yanchep line.
 The road then travels for 3.5 km through the suburbs of Woodvale and Kingsley, and the Yellagonga Regional Park before terminating at Wanneroo Road at a traffic light controlled T-junction.
 State Route 83 turns right to travel south for a short distance to Gnangara Road.